iamtimsmith/netlify-portfolio_v2/src/posts/what-is-the-mern-stack-and-how-does-it-work/index.md

 ### Final Thoughts On MERN Stack

 I hope that this article has helped to clear up some confusion about how this stack works.
 It is simply using MongoDB, Express js, and Node js to create a server which provides API endpoints that our React js application can make calls to for data.
-Now that you have a better understanding, go build awesome things and post your links below so we can admire them!
+Now that you have a better understanding, go build awesome things!